bruceravel/demeter/documentation/Athena/analysis/index.rst

    Importing only a subset of the groups in the project file will fail to trigger the import of the analysis states.

+   In each case, only the *model* is imported, not the results of the analysis.
+You will likely want to re-run the analysis after importing the project file with saved state for the analysis.

    The recording of these states is turned on and off (default is on) by the :configparam:`Athena,analysis_persistence` configuration parameter.
 The reason you may want to disable saving state of the